Be ready when the waters rise.

 - Direct downspouts at least 10 feet away from your home or business and clear gutters.

-- If you are in a flood-prone area, keep sandbags on hand and put valuables in a safe place.
+- If you are in a flood-prone area, keep sandbags on hand.

 Prepare for flooding

 - Know the safest route from your home or business.
 Plan a spot to meet.
 Remember your pets.

 - Keep a list of valuables, including personal property, in a safe location.

 *Keep extra in your vehicle.
 Ensure your vehicle has a full tank of gas.

 - Check the National Weather Service for updates.